Grazing: Conservation

 An author of the Food and Agriculture Organization (FAO) report Livestock's Long Shadow, stated in an interview:

 Much grazing land has resulted from a process of clearance or drainage of other habitats such as woodland or wetland.

 According to the opinion of the Center for Biological Diversity, extensive grazing of livestock in the arid lands of the southwestern United States has many negative impacts on the local biodiversity there.

 In arid climates such as the southwestern United States, livestock grazing has severely degraded riparian areas, the wetland environment adjacent to rivers or streams.
 The Environmental Protection Agency states that agriculture has a greater impact on stream and river contamination than any other nonpoint source.
 Improper grazing of riparian areas can contribute to nonpoint source pollution of riparian areas.
 Riparian zones in arid and semiarid environments have been called biodiversity hotspots.
 The water, higher biomass, favorable microclimate and periodic flood events together produce higher biological diversity than in the surrounding uplands.
 In 1990, "according to the Arizona state park department, over 90% of the original riparian zones of Arizona and New Mexico are gone".
-A 1988 report of the Government Accountability Office estimated that 90% of the 5,300 miles of riparian habitat managed by the Bureau of Land Management in Colorado was in unsatisfactory condition, as was 80% of Idaho's riparian zones, concluding that "poorly managed livestock grazing is the major cause of degraded riparian habitat on federal rangelands".
+A 1988 report of the Government Accountability Office estimated that 90% of the 5,300 miles of riparian habitat managed by the Bureau of Land Management in Colorado was in an unsatisfactory condition, as was 80% of Idaho's riparian zones, concluding that "poorly managed livestock grazing is the major cause of degraded riparian habitat on federal rangelands".

 A 2013 FAO report estimated livestock were responsible for 14.5% of anthropogenic greenhouse gas emissions.
 Grazing is common in New Zealand; in 2004, methane and nitrous oxide from agriculture made up somewhat less than half of New Zealand's greenhouse gas emissions, of which most is attributable to livestock.
 A 2008 United States Environmental Protection Agency report on emissions found agriculture was responsible for 6% of total United States greenhouse gas emissions in 2006.
-This included rice production, enteric fermentation in domestic livestock, livestock manure management, and agricultural soil management, but omitted some things which might be attributable to agriculture.
+This included rice production, enteric fermentation in domestic livestock, livestock manure management, and agricultural soil management, but omitted some things that might be attributable to agriculture.
 Studies comparing the methane emissions from grazing and feedlot cattle concluded that grass-fed cattle produce much more methane than grain-fed cattle.
 One study in the Journal of Animal Science found four times as much, and stated: "these measurements clearly document higher CH4 production for cattle receiving low-quality, high-fiber diets than for cattle fed high-grain diets".

+Agrivoltaics

+Agrivoltaics for grazing allows for shade for the animals and the vegetation so the soil retains a higher moisture level.
+This approach not only reduces maintenance costs by minimizing the need for mechanical mowing but also enhances land productivity by integrating renewable energy production with agricultural use.
+In the United States, more than 100,000 sheep graze at solar arrays, primarily in the South.
+Organizations such as the American Solar Grazing Association (ASGA) promotes best practices for co-locating solar energy and grazing operations.